erikkugel/Dockerfiles/slackware64/README.md

 ### Build with GitHub Actions

-A GitHub Actions pipeline can be used for build with the [action.yml](action.yml) Action definition.
+A GitHub Actions Workflow can execute a build with the [action.yml](action.yml) Action definition.

-An example working Workflow is located at [slackware-base-image-update.yml](.github/workflows/slackware-base-image-update.yml)
+An functioning Workflow is located at [slackware-base-image-update.yml](.github/workflows/slackware-base-image-update.yml)